Hagia Sophia Museum, Istanbul, Turkey

 Architecture – Hagia Sophia is, one of the great domed buildings of the world.
 When we say great dome means 31 meter (100 ft) in diameter, 62 meter height!!
 Church of Hagia Sofia “holy wisdom” was built in just 6 years 532 to 537!!
 Hagia Sofia was the largest church was ever been built in the early Christian world. “how is the dome supported in mid air?”
 Was the question to every visitor.
 The answer is the structural engineering was concealed.
 Material used -stone, bricks, mortar, iron and timber for ties and cramps.
 It’s architecture was impressively copied and developed in the mosque of Suleyman the Magnificent by the architect Sinan.
 The last major repairs were carried out by the Swiss architects GASPARE @ FOSSATI in 1847- 1849 and a remarkable enterprise of consolidation and redecoration was ready!

-Visit the Hagia Sofia in Turkey Tour Packages with Flamingo Transworld!
+Visit the Hagia Sofia with our Turkey Holiday Packages with Flamingo Transworld!